openstack/tacker/doc/source/devref/enhanced_placement_awareness_usage_guide.rst

 The SR-IOV feature enablement requires configuration on both the controller and compute nodes.
-Please refer link similar to below for the appropriate OpenStack release to setup SR-IOV http://docs.openstack.org/networking-guide/adv-config-sriov.html
+Please refer link similar to below for the appropriate OpenStack release to setup SR-IOV: http://docs.openstack.org/networking-guide/adv-config-sriov.html

 The CPU Pinning feature enablement requires configuring the nova.conf on